-Previously, Maier led the measurement team on the Expanding Children’s Early Learning P-3: Promoting Sustained Gains from Preschool to Third Grade study, where she developed an aligned curriculum-fidelity tool for use in preschool through third-grade classrooms in Boston.
-She has led the implementation and measurement teams on Making Pre-K Count, which examined the effects of a preschool mathematics program in New York City.
+Previously, Maier led the measurement team on the ExCEL P-3: Promoting Sustained Gains from Preschool to Third Grade study, where she developed an aligned curriculum-fidelity tool for use in preschool through third-grade classrooms in Boston.
+She led the implementation and measurement teams on Making Pre-K Count, which examined the effects of a preschool mathematics program in New York City.
 She received a grant from the Foundation for Child Development’s Young Scholars Program to conduct What Matters Most for Teachers and Young Children, a secondary analysis of Making Pre-K Count data in which she examined associations among teacher professional development, specific teacher practices, and child outcomes, and described patterns of teacher practice as they naturally occur.
 She also coauthored a literature review examining the effect of family involvement on children’s learning.
-Maier received her PhD in applied developmental psychology from the University of Miami, where she was an Institute of Education Sciences Predoctoral Fellow.
+Maier received her PhD in applied developmental psychology from the University of Miami, where she was an Institute of Education Sciences predoctoral fellow.
 Before joining MDRC, Maier was a postdoctoral research associate at the Center for Advanced Study of Teaching and Learning at the University of Virginia.